Lily Allen: Stalking ordeal

+Allen said that she isolated herself following the stalking incidents, believing that "nobody was taking me seriously because the police weren't taking me seriously".
+This coincided with her divorce, in which she says "everyone sided with [Cooper]", and her album No Shame became the outlet for her issues.

+Alleged assault and disparaging remarks

 Due to her outspokenness, Allen was the subject of many controversies early in her career.
-Disparaging remarks about musicians such as Luke Pritchard of The Kooks, Bob Geldof, Cheryl, Nicola Roberts, Amy Winehouse, Kylie Minogue and Katy Perry have all garnered minor press attention.
-She later said that making fun of other pop stars was a result of a lack of confidence, saying "I felt like 'Oh God, I'm short, fat, ugly and I hate all these people who flaunt their beauty.'"
+She drew attention for disaparaging remarks about musicians such as Luke Pritchard of the Kooks, Bob Geldof, Cheryl, Nicola Roberts, Amy Winehouse, Kylie Minogue, and Katy Perry.
+She later said that making fun of other pop stars was a result of a lack of confidence, saying: "I felt like 'Oh God, I'm short, fat, ugly and I hate all these people who flaunt their beauty.'"

 On 28 June 2007, Allen was arrested in London for allegedly assaulting photographer Kevin Rush while she was leaving a nightclub in London's West End.
 Prior to this, she had expressed discomfort with attention from the paparazzi on her Myspace blog.
 By February 2009, she had stopped addressing controversies about herself on her blog because she found it "boring when people just pick stuff up and write about it.
 People get hurt, people get upset."
-In September 2009, she shut down her Myspace account and stopped social networking completely in December due to the abuse she was taking.

 In May 2009, French football magazine So Foot published a fake interview in which Allen was quoted as making derogatory remarks about David and Victoria Beckham and Ashley and Cheryl Cole.
 Some of the material was reprinted in the British tabloid The Sun.
 Both publications later apologised and paid damages to Allen.
-In October 2009, after having created her career on MySpace, Allen deleted her social media accounts and announced "I am now a neo-luddite.
-Goodbye".
-She re-activated her accounts four months later in February 2010.
+In October 2009, after having created her career on Myspace, Allen deleted her social media accounts and announced "I am now a neo-luddite.
+Goodbye."
+She re-activated her accounts in February 2010.

-Allen's November 2013 video for "Hard out Here" was accused of being racist for its use of mostly black dancers in an allegedly "disapproving" manner.
-Allen responded that ethnicity was not a factor in hiring the dancers, and the video was a lighthearted satirical look at objectification of women in modern pop music.
-In November 2016, Allen apologised for the video in an interview with Annie Mac, stating "I definitely wanted to make a feminist statement.
-But I was guilty of assuming that there was a one-size-fits-all where feminism is concerned."